 I realized that as she gets older I can actually think less about keeping her occupied for the duration of the flight so she doesn’t bother other people and more about how I can engage with her in ways that are fun for both of us.

 So I’ll probably pack a book we can enjoy reading together, maybe Paddington Bear or The Rescuers.
-And we’ll bring some portable games we both like to play, like Uno or Frog Juice, our current favorite.
+And we’ll bring some portable games we both like to play, like Uno or Twisted Fish, our current favorite.
 I might even try to find a movie to download to my iPad to watch together.

 This is not to say that I will spend five or six hours in the air being my child’s entertainment.
 I always hope to squeeze in a magazine or some writing time.
 But I find that it we start out doing something together, when I say, “OK, why don’t you do something on your own and let me read for a bit,” she’s more likely to go along with it.
 If I try to make her to fend for herself from the get-go, I don’t get a moment’s peace.